 The most common treatments provided with Neuromuscular Dentistry include the following:

-- Lifestyle – Lifestyle changes such as stress reduction techniques or personal care solutions that will improve jaw pain may be suggested.
+- Lifestyle changes such as, stress reduction techniques or personal care solutions that will improve jaw pain.

-A. TMJ needs to be diagnosed by your dentist.
+In order to determine if you have TMJ, Dr. Barney will need to perform a proper evaluation.
 Jaw pain can be caused by different problems, and not all are related to TMJ disorders.
 Dr. Barney can help you to properly diagnose what is causing your jaw pain and decide whether it requires action.

-A. If you experience any of the following symptoms regularly along with jaw pain, TMJ can be a cause:
+TMJ can be a causes if you experience any of the following symptoms regularly along with jaw pain:

 - Consistent headaches